NaixGames/NaixGames.Github.io/_tutorials/009Tutorial.md

 Randomizers are the idea of actually implementing tools to simulate games from those "parallel" worlds as I called them before.
 To explain this concept I will introduce some terminology that is common to randomizers.

 In what follows, we will refer to location as a place where an item could be.
 In our example, there are 3 locations, where the potion normally is, where cut normally is and where the train pass normally is.
 Note that locations are not necessarily places.
-Getting a reward from leveling up is also a location (even if it has no physical place).
+Getting a reward from levelling up is also a location (even if it has no "physical place" in the game).

 An item is whatever the player can obtain from some location in the game.
 In our example, that is the potion, cut and the train pass.